jenfer/blockchain/README.md

 4. Postman API

-You can also use PyCharm if you want a better UI.
+You can also use PyCharm if you want to use a better IDE.